tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

 `<s>[INST] <<SYS>>\nYou are a helpful, respectful and honest support executive.
 Always answer as helpfully as possible, while being safe.
 While answering, use the information provided in the earlier conversations only.
 If the information is not present in the prior conversation, or If you don't know the answer to a question, please don't share false information.
 If a question does not make any sense, or is not factually coherent, explain why instead of answering something not correct. \n<</SYS>>\n\nHello, how are you? [/INST] I'm doing great.
 How can I help you today? </s><s>[INST] I'd like to show off how chat templating works! [/INST]`

 In our case, we want to customize the system prompt to pass the retrieved document chunks as a context for QnA.
 This is done by disabling the default system prompt and configuring the tokenizer to use `default_chat_template`.
-This allows us to override the message for system role.
+This allows us to override the message for the system role.

 ```python
 chat = []